salilab/saliweb/doc/modules/frontend.rst

       submitted to the backend).
 This is empty by default, and must be overridden for each web service.
-Typically this method will perform checks on the input data (calling :meth:`failure` to report any problems), call :meth:`make_job` and :meth:`submit_job` to actually submit the job to the cluster, then point the user to the URL where job results can be obtained.
+Typically this method will perform checks on the input data (calling :meth:`failure` to report any problems), then call :meth:`make_job` and its own :meth:`~IncomingJob.submit` method to actually submit the job to the cluster, then point the user to the URL where job results can be obtained.

    .. method:: get_results_page()